katalysteducation/l20n.js/docs/syntax.rst

 ``DATE``, ``NUMBER``, ``LIST`` etc., but you can also call the builtin explicitly.

 Explicit calls are useful because they allow you to pass additional formatting options that may help make the formatted string look better in the given language.
-Examples may be defining month as ``short`` or ``long`` in the ``DATE`` formatter (using arguments defined in ``Intl.DateTimeFormat``) or whether to use grouping separator when displaying a large number.
+Examples include: defining month as ``short`` or ``long`` in the ``DATE`` formatter (using arguments defined in ``Intl.DateTimeFormat``) or whether to use grouping separator when displaying a large number.

 Selectors